-Five things to know about Seahawk Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle

 But if that sounds like a potentially overwhelming situation for a first start, Seahawks coaches aren’t worried.

-Jones could hardly have been thrown into a hotter cauldron than last Thursday.
+Jones could hardly have been thrown into a hotter caldron than last Thursday.
 Two series into the game, he had to replace Fluker, getting not only the first snaps of his NFL career but at a position he had only practiced seriously for a few weeks and often going against maybe the NFL’s best defensive lineman, Rams tackle Aaron Donald.

 Jones’ calm manner in that situation impressed coaches and teammates the most.